cultpenguin/integrate/doc/format.rst

 =======
 DATA.h5 contains observed data, and its associated geometry.
 The observed data can be of many types, such as TEM data and well-log data

+The ID of the observed data, must, for now, be the same as the ID of the prior data.
+Thus, the observed data in f_data:``D1/`` must refer to the prior data in f_prior:``D1``.

   ``Np``: Number of data locations (typically one set data per unique X-Y location)